atksh/python_prtree/README.md

 ## New Features and Changes
 ### `python-prtree>=0.5.3`
-- Add gzip compression for pickled objects.
+- Add compression for pickled objects.

 ### `python-prtree>=0.5.2`
 You can use pickable Python objects instead of int64 indexes for `insert` and `query` methods: